Øyvind Aasland

-Øyvind Aasland (born 11 November 1967) is a Norwegian former darts player.
+Øyvind Aasland (born 11 November 1967) is a Norwegian former professional darts player who competed in British Darts Organisation (BDO) events.

 Career

 Aasland competed at the 1992 BDO World Darts Championship, where he was defeated by former World Champion John Lowe 3–0 in the first round.
 He was the second Norwegian to play in the World Professional Darts Championship, with Knud Nilsen being the first, playing in the previous year.
 He also played in the 1995 Winmau World Masters, losing in the first round to then reigning World Master and World Champion Richie Burnett.
-Aasland has been Norwegian Champion 34 times (May 2011) and is still one of the top players in Norway.
+Aasland has been Norwegian Champion 34 times (May 2011).